gillianassi/Portfolio/src/markdown/Research/KeccakSponge.md

         <div class="w-full">
             <h1 class="title">Android Application Development</h1>
             <p>
-                As part of the implenebtation of the thesis, I created a prototype application called 'SwissConnect'.
+                As part of the implementation of the thesis, I created a prototype application called 'SwissConnect'.
 This app allows an end-user to manage the data of chess clocks in a personal database (FireBase).
 A registered user can use the built-in scanner to read a generated QR code of a chess clock.
-The information contained inside of the code is sent to the personal database.
+The information contained inside the code is sent to the personal database.
 All information present inside of the database is meant to be fetched by the main computer of the registered user.
             </p>
         </div>
          <div class="justify-center">